Skip to content

 Violations of the Rental Agreement by a resident or a resident's family or guest may result in cancellation of the Rental Agreement or eviction.

-Student Apartments reserves the right to assess fees for any violations of the Rental Agreement.
-Student Apartments may charge fees on verified violations of any term or condition, rule or regulation, or other provision, as warranted by actions of the resident or the resident's guest, or as otherwise noted in this Resident Handbook.
+Sunnyside Apartments reserves the right to assess fees for any violations of the Rental Agreement.
+Sunnyside Apartments may charge fees on verified violations of any term or condition, rule or regulation, or other provision, as warranted by actions of the resident or the resident's guest, or as otherwise noted in this Resident Handbook.
 Residents agree to pay fees and other costs resulting from verified violations of the Rental Agreement.

 First violations of policy may result in a $30.00 fee or cancellation of the Rental Agreement or eviction.
 Second violations may result in a $50.00 fee or cancellation of the Rental Agreement or eviction.